-Before we get started, you should start by downloading the free The Krazy Coupon Lady app, you’ll see a lot about the best cash-back apps like Ibotta, Checkout 51, and Fetch Rewards.
+Before we get started, you should start by downloading the free The Krazy Coupon Lady app, where you’ll find out more about the top apps like Ibotta, Checkout 51, and Fetch Rewards.
 We love them all.
-The real trick to getting huge savings is using all the cash-back apps together, whenever you can.
+The real trick to getting huge savings is using all of the cash-back and rebate apps together whenever you can.
 And don’t worry — you can!

-Rebate apps get you cash back or other reimbursements for receipts showing proof of purchase for an item or items.
-So instead of getting money taken off your total before you cash out, like with a coupon, you pay and then get some sort of a rebate once you’ve reached each app’s minimum amount, which I’ll explain.
+Rebate apps get you cash back or other reimbursements in exchange for receipts showing proof of purchase of an item or items.
+Instead of having money taken off your total purchase price like you get with a coupon, you make a purchase and then get some sort of rebate once you’ve reached a certain minimum amount.
+I’ll explain that, too.

 Each cash-back and rebate app has its own set of limits and rules to get your money back, but it’s not hard, I promise.

-1. Download Ibotta, the best cash-back app for groceries with the most offers.
+1. Download Ibotta, the best cash-back and rebate app for groceries that has the most offers.

-Pros: Ibotta is a very user-friendly cash-back app for beginners.
-It offers hundreds of rebates, including ones for products that aren’t brand-specific, as well as retail offers.
+Pros for Ibotta: Ibotta is a very user-friendly rebate app for beginners.
+It offers hundreds of rebates, including ones for products that aren’t brand-specific.
+You’ll also find retail offers on Ibotta.

-Con: You have to pre-select your rebate offers before you shop when using Ibotta, and certain Ibotta offers can’t be stacked with coupons.
+Con for Ibotta: You have to preselect your rebate offers before you shop when using Ibotta, and certain Ibotta offers can’t be stacked with coupons.

-Sign-up bonus: $11 when you sign up and use the referral code GETKRAZY.
+Sign-up bonus for Ibotta: $11 when you sign up and use the referral code GETKRAZY.

-If there’s any app to start with, it’s Ibotta.
-It has tons of rebates for groceries and other products.
+If there’s any app you should start with, it’s Ibotta.
+The app has tons of rebates for groceries and other products you buy frequently.

-Plus, most offers reset up to three times each (about every two days).
-This means you can use the Tillamook cheese offer once, then wait a couple of days, use it again, and then again (on different purchases of the same product).
+Plus, most offers reset up to three times (about once every two days).
+This means you can use the Tillamook cheese offer once, then wait a couple of days, use it again, and then again (on different transactions for the same product).
 You can even redeem some offers up to three times per receipt.

-You’ll have to rack up $20 before you can cash out.
-But trust me, that money comes in quickly and Ibotta gives you an $11 head start when you sign up and use the referral code GETKRAZY.
-You can cash out through PayPal or even use it towards a gift card.
+With Ibotta, you’ll have to rack up $20 before you can cash out.
+But trust me, that money comes in quickly, and Ibotta gives you a head start of $11 when you sign up and use the referral code GETKRAZY.
+You can cash out through PayPal or even use your credit toward a gift card.
 (I love cashing out for a Starbucks gift card.)